Ex-banker pleads guilty in Olympus accounting fraud

 “I know that I participated in the previously described transactions, and I acknowledge that my conduct was wrong,” said Chan, who pleaded guilty to one count of conspiracy to commit wire fraud.

-Before working for Olympus, Chan had been a banker at Commerzbank AG and Societe Generale.
+Before working for Olympus, Chan had been a banker at Commerzbank AG (CBKG.DE) and Societe Generale (SOGN.PA).

 Chan was the first executive from outside Japan to be indicted over the accounting scandal at Olympus, a 93-year-old maker of cameras and medical devices.